-All intra-group balances, transactions, income and expenses and profits and losses resulting from intra-group transactions are eliminated in full.
-A subsidiary is fully consolidated from the date of acquisition, being the date on which the Parent Company obtains control, and continues to be consolidated until the date such control ceases.
 Control is achieved when the Group is exposed, or has rights, to variable returns from its involvement with the investee and has the ability to affect those returns through its power over the investee.
 Specifically, the Group controls a subsidiary if and only if the Group has:

-- 1. Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee) - 2.
-Exposure, or rights, to variable returns from its involvement with the investee, and - 3.
-The ability to use its power over the investee to affect its returns
+- a) Power over the investee (i.e. existing rights that give it the current ability to direct the relevant activities of the investee); - b) Exposure, or rights, to variable returns from its involvement with the investee, and - c) The ability to use its power over the investee to affect its returns

+Generally, there is a presumption that a majority voting rights result in control.
 When the Group has less than a majority of the voting or similar rights of an investee, the Group considers all relevant facts and circumstances in assessing whether it has power over an investee, including:

 - a.)
-The contractual arrangement with the other vote holders of the investee - b.)
-Rights arising from other contractual arrangements - c.)
+The contractual arrangement with the other vote holders of the investee; - b.)
+Rights arising from other contractual arrangements; and - c.)
 The Group's voting rights and potential voting rights